Chapter 5: Create Your Value Hypothesis

 The Value Hypothesis Formula

-A good Value Hypothesis connects all the pieces you've built so far.
+A good Value Hypothesis connects all the pieces you've built so far—your persona, their job to be done, and the specific problem you're solving.
 Here's the template:

 The Formula